kratenko/lovem/docs/2022-06/lovem-again.md

+---
-# Lovem Again!
+title: Lovem again!
+author: kratenko
+author_gh_user: kratenko
+dread_time: 5 min
+entry: 1
+publish_date: 2022-06-24

-__It seems like that dude dug out one of his time-wasting projects and put some more work into it.
+starter: It seems like that dude dug out one of his time-wasting projects and put some more work into it.
 This time in a public repo even.
 And for some reason he wants to let the world know, how and what he is doing.
-The journey starts here.__
+The journey starts here.

-:octicons-book-24: Entry \#1 ·
-:octicons-calendar-24: 2022-06-24
 ---

 So, I am back at writing my *Low Overhead Virtual Embedded Machine*.
 From scratch.